Showdown in Manila

 Showdown in Manila is a 2016 Russian-American action film directed by Mark Dacascos.
 The film was released on February 18, 2016, in Russian (with English scenes captioned) and on January 19, 2018, in English (with Russian scenes dubbed) worldwide.

 Plot

 Nickolay "Nick" Peyton, a police officer of Russian origin, lives in Manila.
-Once on the police operation Nick is badly wounded and retires from police.
+During a sting operation Nick is badly wounded and retires from police.
 Today he works as a private detective with his partner Charlie.

-One day a woman comes to hire them for investigation of a strange murder of her husband.
-Searching for murderers leads Nick and Charlie to a base of criminals in the jungle.
-The gangsters' leader Aldric Cole was wounded by Nick in then police operation.
-So, Nick and Charlie gather a groupe of former elite soldiers to destroy the base of bandits.
+One day, Mrs. Wells comes to hire them to investigate the strange murder of her husband.
+The search for the murderers leads Nick and Charlie to a base of criminals in the jungle.
+The gangsters' leader Aldric Cole was wounded by Nick in a past police operation.
+Nick and Charlie gather a group of former elite soldiers to destroy the base.